codeWithHak/python-projects/01_beginner/01_number_guessing_game/README.md

 - Implement a hint system that provides clues to the user if they are stuck
 - Keep track of the user's high score (i.e., the fewest number of attempts it took to guess the number under a specific difficulty level)

+## 🔗 More Projects
+This project is part of my Python learning journey.
+View all projects at [Python Projects](https://github.com/codeWithHak/python-projects).